kosail/KVantage/README.md

 **The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.** It also shows the remaining battery life (by default, it assumes your battery name is `BAT0`.
 However, it can be customized from settings).

 **Designed to be intuitive, light, and visually appealing**.
-It has four available themes to choose from on settings, and supports up to three languages (Spanish, English and Japanese).
+It has four available themes to choose from on settings, and supports up to seven languages.
 It should change language based on your System's locale.
   <br><br>

 ### **Known Limitations:**